Content Mapping: How B2B Teams Align Content to the Buyer's Journey

 Demos, pricing pages, ROI calculators

-Content mapping isn't theoretical.
-It's a repeatable process that turns audience insights into an actionable content plan.
-Here's how to build your content map from scratch.
+Content mapping is not theoretical.
+It is a repeatable process that turns audience insights into an actionable content plan.
+Here is how to build your content map from scratch, and how to make content mapping marketing work for your team at every stage.

 Start with your ideal customer profile, the company-level attributes that define your best-fit accounts.
 Then layer in buyer personas, the individual-level attributes of the people within those accounts.